 13. Hamam (Turkish Bath) Experience

 Sweating on the marble “belly” stone, scrub massage, relax and enjoy a glass of fresh tea.
 Turkish Baths have been one of the best gathering areas in the culture for hundreds of years, especially before we did not have that much technology in our lives.
 Imagine it more like a spa, yet in a more traditional concept.
-If you are arriving in Istanbul early enough, and if your kids are over 4 years old, it is a perfect start as it perfectly helps with the jetlag as well.
+If you are arriving in Istanbul early enough, and if your kids are over four years old, it is a perfect start as it perfectly helps with the jetlag as well.

 14. The First Cittaslow Town of Turkey: Akyaka